Serialcomms/COM-Port-Configuration-VBA/README.md

 - Clicking it will perform another com port scan and update the drop-down box below it.
 - Text will change to **Detect Com Port** if no ports are available.
-- Mouse hovering over it will show a 'Supertext' message with the :-
+- Mouse hovering over it will show a 'Supertip' message with the :-

 1.   number of Com ports available
 2.   last port scan date and time